WagnerLab/fmri_notes/Normalization.md

   - Maybe nonlinear is better, some examples where FNIRT shows more activation than FLIRT
   - Klein 2009 says nonlinear
   - ANTS might be the best, but annoying to install/use
+  - Try taking 2 T1s, and average together to try to increase Freesurfer's reliability
+    - might be useful for cortical thickness
+    - but motion might trump that?

 ## QA
 - T1-normalization